sheamunion/snitching-on-sinatra/part2.md

 gem install sqlite3 rerun sinatra activerecord
 ```

+## Emoji Key
+A quick note about emoji use in this part of the tutorial.
+To keep noise to a
+minimum, I'll only use a couple emoji:

+* :mag: to indicate something you should read/notice.
+I'll use this one when you
+  should notice something in your terminal.
+* :flashlight: to say "hey, this is an insight you may have missed!"

+### Code snippets
+Since this is a code-along tutorial, individual text you'll need to enter in the
+terminal or in a file isn't demarcated.
+Text included in a code block as an
+example to *read* (not for you to type in) is indicated with the aforementioned
+:mag:.

+**In a nutshell, code blocks indicate something to consciously type unless
+otherwise indicated.**

 # Starting Out
 Create a directory so all of your project files stay together.
 Let's call it
 `todoolittle`, just so we can refer to a consistent directory name.